young-haywhy/PythonExam/README.md

 # PythonExam
-This repository contains a notebook is used to answer questions of a pratical Python Exam.
-In this notebook, we read a csv file to create a Pandas DataFrame, and analyse the data of the DataFrame to answer different questions based on analysis performed.
+This repository contains a primary file which is a notebook used to answer questions of a pratical Python Exam.
+In this notebook, we read a csv file to create a Pandas DataFrame, and analyse the data of the DataFrame to answer different questions based on analysis performed, accompanied with this notebook is a database file containing agricultural data on which we aim to perform our analysis.
+The exam, crafted by ExploreAI Academy, was designed to assess the proficiency of us learners in data wrangling and performing data analysis using Python.
+Additionally, it aimed to evaluate our overall understanding of Python coding, particularly following the completion of the Python module lessons.